Project / Historic

 There are four buildings within the cemetery: two Entrance Lodges and two Mortuary Chapels.
 Designed by Charles Underwood and built using the finest materials, all four buildings are listed Grade 2*.
 The high quality of the construction probably saved them from even greater dereliction, given their lack of maintenance over the last two decades of the 20th century.

-In the late 1980s, Arnos Vale income dwindled – there was less money to pay for staff and for maintenance.
-In 1998, crisis point arrived: Arnos Vale Cemetery lost its cremation licence, and the owners announced they were closing the cemetery and locking the gates.
+In the late 1980s, Arnos Vale's income dwindled until the site hit a crisis point in 1998: the Cemetery lost its cremation licence, and the owners announced they were closing the cemetery and locking the gates.

 In 2003, Bristol City Council finally acquired ownership of the cemetery and a charitable Trust was set up to protect and restore it.
-In 2005, the Trust were awarded £4.8m from HLF towards the restoration of the cemetery.
-That’s when Mann Williams became part of the Arnos Vale story.
+In 2005, the Trust was awarded £4.8m by the Heritage Lottery Fund towards the restoration of the cemetery.
+Mann Williams was then appointed on the project and became part of the Arnos Vale story.

 Project Lead